tend2infinity/smartface/README.md

 ## BACKEND

-The backend for this app is also hosted on heroku find more about it on my github repository [Smartface-backend](https://github.com/tend2infinity/smartface-backend)
+The backend for this app has been done using "NODE.js and EXPRESS.js" and is also hosted on heroku find more about it on my github repository [Smartface-backend](https://github.com/tend2infinity/smartface-backend)

 ## DATABASE